1st medical relief flight in 3 years departs Yemen’s capital

 The Houthi health ministry said 32,000 people are in need of urgent medical and surgical interventions, such as kidney transplants and heart operations.

 The U.N. health agency said the medical air-bridge operation is expected to continue with another three flights this week carrying a total of 30 patients.
+Later, a joint statement by three top U.N. officials in Yemen called the relief flights a “temporary solution to reduce the suffering of Yemeni people until a more sustainable solution is reached in the near future.”

 The Norwegian Refugee Council representative in Yemen, Mohammed Abdi, said in a statement Monday that the resumption of flights “comes too late for thousands of Yemenis who died waiting to leave the country for urgent life-saving care … Many more are still waiting to get the healthcare they need.”

-An estimated 94,000 people have been killed in Yemen’s conflict, according to data from the Armed Conflict Location & Event Project published last year.
+More than 100,000 people have been killed in Yemen’s conflict since 2015, according to data published last October by the Armed Conflict Location & Event Project.
 Millions of Yemenis live just a step away from famine and rely on food aid.